 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[17657]Each bit Bj (j ¹ i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equal to i (where 0 £ i < 15 ) is set to 1 if the link pair corresponding to Link IDs equal to <i, j> is NSTR and the Basic Multi-Link element contains a Per-STA Profile subelement with Link ID subfield equal to j; otherwise it is set to 0.
+[17657]Each bit Bj (j ¹ i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equal to i (where 0 £ i < 15 ) is set to 1 if the link pair corresponding to Link IDs equal to <i, j> forms an NSTR link pair where j is the link ID of the link on which a STA affiliated with the same MLD as the reported STA is operating on; otherwise the bit Bj is set to 0.
 Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equal to i is reserved.

 9.4.2.312.3 Probe Request Multi-Link element